 Deb Elston – SC Neighbors, Inc., Founder

-Sarah Emmert-United Way of Santa Cruz County, Director of Community Organizing
+Sarah Emmert-United Way of Santa Cruz County, Director of Community Impact

-Mary Mason- County of Santa Cruz, ADP Prevention Program Coordinator
+Mary Mason- County of Santa Cruz, SUDS Prevention Program Coordinator

 Gail Pellerin – Community Member, Parent